 Candidates for graduation must file an application with the Registrar by the given deadline per conferral date.
 Upon obtaining the application, the student lists all remaining degree requirements, obtains the required approvals, and returns the application to the Registrar's Office.
 The graduation petition fee will be added to the student's account when the application has been processed.
-Students filing a completed application with the Registrar after the deadline will be charged an additional late fee of \$75.00.
+Students filing a completed application with the Registrar after the deadline will be charged an additional late fee.
 Graduation applications will not be accepted less than one month before conferral.
 A candidate who fails to graduate on the selected date is required to file a new application for graduation and pay a reapplication fee.

 Candidates are cautioned to examine their academic records for accuracy and to verify completion of Service and chapel requirements prior to submitting their Application for Graduation (see sections "Service" and "Spiritual Formation").
+All Service and chapel credit must be completed prior to the student's degree posting date.
+A delay in completion will result in the degree being posted for a subsequent date.
 In addition, candidates for graduation from WJU must satisfy the faculty as to their fitness for Christian ministry.
 Students may be disqualified from graduation for inappropriate moral, physical, or social behavior.
 For more information, a student should contact his/her academic advisor.